 These three annual conferences were organised between 2013 and 2015 at Dr Williams’s Library in London.
 They explored the religious and social experiences the gathered Churches and their members during the seventeenth and eighteenth centuries.

 If you would like us to consider including details of your research on our website or if you would like to contribute an article, please feel free to contact us.

 Who are we?

 Michael Davies is Senior Lecturer in English at the University of Liverpool.
 His research focuses on literature of the Renaissance and Restoration periods, and particularly the literary and religious cultures of early modern England, from Elizabethan Calvinism to Restoration Nonconformity.
 He has published essays on a range of writers, from William Shakespeare to William Cowper, but the works and milieu of the Nonconformist preacher and author, John Bunyan, have been, and still remain, of key interest.
 He is the author of Graceful Reading: Theology and Narrative in the Works of John Bunyan (Oxford University Press, 2002) and co-editor, with Philip Shaw and Ashley Chantler, of Literature and Authenticity, 1780-1900 (Ashgate, 2011).
 He is currently preparing an edition of The Bunyan Church Book 1656-1710 and ,with W. R. Owens, editing The Oxford Handbook of John Bunyan, both for Oxford University Press.
 Contact: firstname.lastname@example.org

 Anne Dunan-Page is Professor of Early-Modern British Studies at Aix-Marseille University and a former Fellow of the Institut Universitaire de France.
-She is director of the Research Centre on the English-Speaking World (LERMA) where she co-convenes, with Laurence Lux-Sterritt, a research programme on lived religion in early-modern Britain.
+She is director of the Research Centre on the English-Speaking World (LERMA) where she co-convenes, with Laurence Lux-Sterritt, a research programme on lived religion.
 Anne is currently President of French Society for 17th- and 18th-Centuries British and American Studies.
 She is the author of Grace Overwhelming: John Bunyan, The Pilgrim’s Progress and the Extreme of the Baptist Mind (2006), L’Experience puritaine.
 Vies et récits de dissidents (2017) and has edited, among others, Roger L’Estrange and the Making of Restoration Culture (2008, with Beth Lynch), The Cambridge Companion to Bunyan (2010) and Debating the Faith: Religion and Letter Writing in Great Britain, 1550-1800 (2013, with Clotilde Prunier).
 Contact: email@example.com